Vitamin B9 (Folate)

 - Megaloblastic (macrocytic) anemia

-- Neural tube defects (spina bifida, anencephaly)
+- Neural tube defects in offspring (spina bifida, anencephaly)

 - Elevated plasma homocysteine